convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/program/src/state/protocol.md

 [View code on GitHub](https://github.com/convergence-rfq/convergence-program-library/rfq/program/src/state/protocol.rs)

-The code defines several account structs and associated methods for the Convergence Program Library project.

-The `ProtocolState` struct represents the state of the Convergence protocol and contains several fields, including the authority, active status, and various fee parameters.
-It also contains a vector of `Instrument` structs, which represent whitelisted programs that can be used within the protocol.
-The `ProtocolState` struct has methods for retrieving the parameters of a specific instrument, either by reference or mutable reference.
+The code defines several structs and enums that are used in the Convergence Program Library project.
+The main struct is `ProtocolState`, which represents the state of the Convergence protocol.
+It contains several fields, including the authority that initiated the protocol, whether the protocol is active, and various fee parameters.
+It also contains a vector of `Instrument` structs, which represent the financial instruments that can be traded using the protocol.

-The `Instrument` struct contains several parameters related to the program it represents, including whether it is enabled, whether it can be used as a quote asset, and various amounts related to account validation and settlement.

-The `FeeParameters` struct contains two fields representing the taker and maker fees for the protocol.
-It has methods for calculating fees based on a collateral amount and the side of the trade (taker or maker), as well as for validating that the fee values are within a certain range.
+The `ProtocolState` struct has several methods that allow users to interact with the protocol. `get_instrument_parameters` and `get_instrument_parameters_mut` allow users to retrieve the parameters for a specific instrument, given its program key. `calculate_fees` is a method on the `FeeParameters` struct that calculates the fees for a given collateral amount and side (taker or maker).

-The `BaseAssetInfo` struct represents information about a base asset used in the protocol, including its index, risk category, price oracle, and ticker.
-The `BaseAssetIndex` struct is a simple wrapper around a `u16` value that represents the index of a base asset.
-The `RiskCategory` enum represents the risk category of a base asset, with several pre-defined categories and three custom categories.
-The `PriceOracle` enum represents the type of price oracle used for a base asset, with the only current option being a Switchboard oracle.
+The other structs and enums in the code are used to define various parameters for the protocol. `BaseAssetInfo` represents information about a base asset that can be used in the protocol, such as its ticker symbol and risk category. `MintInfo` represents information about a mint, including its address and decimal places. `MintType` is an enum that represents the type of a mint, such as a stablecoin or an asset with risk.

-The `MintInfo` struct represents information about a mint used in the protocol, including its address, decimals, and type.
-The `MintType` enum represents the type of mint, with options for stablecoins and assets with risk (which require a base asset index).

-Overall, these structs and methods provide a foundation for the Convergence protocol to operate and manage various assets and fees.
-For example, the `ProtocolState` struct allows the protocol to keep track of whitelisted programs and their associated parameters, while the `FeeParameters` struct allows for the calculation and validation of fees.
-The `BaseAssetInfo` and `MintInfo` structs provide information about assets used in the protocol, while the associated enums provide options for categorizing and pricing those assets.
+Overall, this code defines the data structures and methods that are used to represent and interact with the Convergence protocol.
+It provides a high-level view of the protocol's state and the financial instruments that can be traded using it.
 ## Questions:
- 1. What is the purpose of the `ProtocolState` struct and what are its fields used for?
+ 1. What is the purpose of the `ProtocolState` struct and what are its fields?
-- The `ProtocolState` struct represents the state of the protocol and its fields include the authority, bump, active status, fee parameters, risk engine, collateral mint, and a vector of instruments.
+- The `ProtocolState` struct represents the state of the Convergence Protocol and contains fields such as the authority, active status, fee parameters, risk engine, collateral mint, and a vector of instruments.

 2. What is the `calculate_fees` method in the `FeeParameters` struct used for?
-- The `calculate_fees` method takes in a collateral amount and an `AuthoritySide` enum and returns the fees to be charged based on the side of the authority (taker or maker) and the fee parameters (taker_bps and maker_bps).
+- The `calculate_fees` method takes in a collateral amount and an `AuthoritySide` enum (either Taker or Maker) and returns the fees to be charged based on the appropriate fee rate (either `taker_bps` or `maker_bps`).

-3. What is the purpose of the `BaseAssetInfo` struct and what are its fields used for?
+3. What is the purpose of the `BaseAssetInfo` struct and what are its fields?
-- The `BaseAssetInfo` struct represents information about a base asset and its fields include the bump, index, enabled status, risk category, price oracle, and ticker.
+- The `BaseAssetInfo` struct represents information about a base asset and contains fields such as the index, enabled status, risk category, price oracle, and ticker.